bellerophons-pegasus/Bib-LO/README.md

 # lobib
-A linked open bibliography display system.
+A linked open bibliography display system: https://bellerophons-pegasus.github.io/lobib/

 The plan:
 Data is on Wikidata and exported in JSON.